sourcegraph/scip-java/CONTRIBUTING.md

   corpus of published Java libraries.
 - `scip-java/src/main/kotlin`: implementation of the `scip-java` command-line interface.
+- `scip-java/src/test`: build-tool integration tests and fixtures for the `scip-java` command-line interface.
 - `build.sbt`: the sbt build definition.
 - `project/plugins.sbt`: plugins for the sbt build.